 The LG is also a feature-packed TV with plenty of smarts, support for the in-vogue picture modes, as well as plenty of avenues to customise picture quality, which you’ll need to sort out its black tones.

-You should buy the LG 65NANO906 if
+You should not buy if…